sufiyanshaikh06/IOT_courseprojects/README.md

 # IOT_courseprojects
-this repository contains my IOT project from my B.sc-CS course, showcasing my skills and progress in the field of Internet Of Things.
+This repository contains my IOT project from my B.sc-CS course, showcasing my skills and progress in the field of Internet Of Things.